etemesi254/zune-image/crates/zune-python/README.md

 ```

 8. call `python` or `ipython` to get an interactive shell.
-   9Import `zil` from there and decode an image
+9. Import `zil` from there and decode an image

 ```python
 # Import the package